niyukuri/age_mixing_patterns_phylogenetic/README.md

   8. Now check to see if a new executable file has been created in that folder
   9. Copy that file and paste it into your R working directory

+If installing on HPC facility, you may follow the instructions from 1 up to 7.
+And you will load the tool via the the PBS file, for example `module add /apps/chpc/scripts/modules/bio/app/FastTree/2.1.10`.

-  SimpactCyan version 0.21 and RSimpactCyan.
+  **SimpactCyan version 0.21** and RSimpactCyan.
 SimpactCyan is the core program that allows fast simulation of HIV transmission across a sexual network.
 RSimpactCyan is the R package that enables initiation and running of models built by SimpactCyan.
 Installation instructions for both are at: <https://github.com/j0r1/RSimpactCyan/blob/master/INSTALLATION.md>

+  **ClusterPicker version 1.2.3** <http://hiv.bio.ed.ac.uk/software.html> Cluster Picker identifies clusters in newick-formatted phyogenetic trees containing thousands of sequences.
+Cut-offs for within cluster genetic distance and bootstrap support are selected by the user.

+  To use ClusterPicker, do the following:

+  1. Install Java 1.6.0 or higherU
+  2. Visit the website for downloading instructions for ClusterPicker: <http://hiv.bio.ed.ac.uk/software.html>
+  3. Donwload the ClusterPicker command line version

-  A long list of auxiliary R packages is required to run the post-simulation analysis for the MaxART and phylo examples in the paper.
+  A long list of auxiliary R packages is required to run the post-simulation analysis for the simulation study.

   install.packages("devtools")